Supporting construction stakeholders to handle site defects on small-scale projects.

 Overcoming preconceptions

-As a former architect, I initially viewed the problem with my own solutions in mind, but worked to adopt a broader perspective.
-Incorporating diverse viewpoints from others involved in construction helped me understand core user issues holistically.
+As a former architect, I initially viewed the issues faced with my own solutions in mind.
+Incorporating viewpoints from other construction stakeholders and clients helped me to define the problem more accurately and design a solution accordingly.

 Prioritising simplicity

-Competitor softwares have many more features, increasing their capabilities, but making them bloated, more expensive, and daunting for new users.
-This project demonstrates that a cheaper, simpler solution could access a wider audience.
+Competitor softwares have many more features, increasing their capabilities but making them bloated, more expensive, and daunting for new users.
+This project demonstrates that a cheaper, simpler solution could serve a wider audience.

 AI Prototyping

 Slow progress after 60%: The AI text chat format is poorly suited for graphical changes and tweaks.
-I found small graphic errors extremely frustrating, wasting lots of time (and credits) trying to fix them.
+I found small graphic errors extremely frustrating, wasting too much time (and credits) trying to fix them.

-There will be bugs: Currently, AI prototyping is prone to crashes that break your prototype, especially with small tweaks, wasting time and forcing restores of earlier versions.
+There will be bugs: Currently, AI prototyping is prone to crashes that break your prototype, wasting time and forcing restores of earlier versions.

 Accept the imperfect: Aiming for polish?
 Not possible.
 Just things lining up?
 No again.
 AI prototyping is great at getting to a testable, integrated product fast, but you’ll have to compromise on aesthetics, or waste hours and credits inching toward visual improvements.